mbenlioglu/mst/README.md

 ctest -j
 ```

-**Important:** due to time limitations `Makefile` is not as comprehensive as the
+**Important:**  `Makefile` may not as comprehensive as the CMake version.
+It's
-CMake version.
-Especially testing is not fully supported if your machine does not
-have CMake installed.
-It's highly recommended that you have CMake on your machine
-before running above commands.
+highly recommended that you have CMake on your machine before running above commands.

 ### Plotting Results